-Several evaluations such as C&I Upstream HVAC, C&I Upstream Lighting impact, and net-to-gross studies, Residential Lighting and Products net-to-gross studies, and Income Eligible Services Single Family Program Impact found lower electric savings for participants or measures than initially anticipated.
+Several impact evaluations such as the C&I Upstream HVAC, C&I Upstream Lighting impact, and net-to-gross studies, Residential Lighting and Products net-to-gross studies, and Income Eligible Services Single Family Program Impact study found lower electric savings for participants or measures than initially anticipated.
+The 2018 Income Eligible Services Single Family Impact Study found lower savings than the previous evaluation for heating systems and weatherization, and the study exhibited much better precision and relied on a considerably larger sample of participants.
 The application of these evaluation findings results in lowered annual and lifetime electric savings that can be attributed to the energy efficiency programs in the proposed 2020 Annual Plan compared to 2020 in the Three-Year Plan.
-As a result of these evaluation studies, the Company estimates it will claim 18,721 annual MWh less in the 2020 annual plan than was planned for 2020 in the three-year plan.
+As a result of these evaluation studies, the Company estimates it will claim 25,564 annual MWh less in the 2020 annual plan than was planned for 2020 in the three-year plan for delivering the same quantity and type of energy saving measures that were planned in 2018.
 More information about specific evaluation results is included in Attachment 3.